Things to Do in Guatape, Colombia – A Travel Guide

 We decided to check into the Lake View Hostel, which turned out to be a great launching pad for all the exploration we did over a few days.
 Both Nick and Greg, the two expats who opened the Lake View Hostel together, bombarded us with options of things to do in Guatape.

 We decided to compile a list of six attractions the town has to offer, just in case hanging out and reading a book in peace by a gorgeous lake is not activity enough.

 Getting from Medellin to Guatape

 Getting to Guatape from Medellin is pretty simple.
 Mini buses run every half hour (from 5:30 AM to 6:00 PM) from Medellin’s North Bus Terminal to Guatape.
-The price per person is 14,000 COP and the ride takes about two hours.
+The price per person is 15,000 COP ($4.50).

 Otherwise you can rent a car and make the drive yourself, but we tend to avoid such things when on the road in countries we have very little experience driving in.

 Six Things to Do in Guatape